Skip to content

 What does it mean to start language learning with your calendar?

-It means choosing the situations that repeat in your actual week first, then learning the phrases and story scenes you are likely to use there.
-Instead of collecting random words, you build reusable language around work, friends, travel, training, family, or any situation that keeps coming back.
+Choose situations that repeat in your actual week first, then learn phrases and story scenes you are likely to use there — not random topic lists.

 Q02